mu-semtech/file-service/README.md

 The file service stores the files in the mounted volume `/home/app/storage`.

-The `MU_APPLICATION_GRAPH` environment variable specifies the graph in the triple store the file service will work in.
+The `MU_APPLICATION_GRAPH` environment variable (default: `http://mu.semte.ch/application`) specifies the graph in the triple store the login service will work in.

 The `SECRET_KEY_BASE` environment variable is used by Rails to verify the integrity of signed cookies.